deadbaed/blog/content/2023-07-02-service-internal-infra-alpine.md

 And the DNS should be working!
 Try to ping an internal DNS name.

+Sometimes the DNS will go back to the system's default (probably your DHCP server's), so force the DNS as seen in the post about CoreDNS.

 # DNS entry

 In the main server, edit CoreDNS to add a new DNS entry for the newly added peer.